 As in previous years we have continued to divide our investments into two categories, namely our Strategic Investments and Portfolio Investments.
 Each of the Strategic Investments, of which there were five at the end of the year under review, is summarised below in this annual report.
 The Portfolio Investments are direct investments into third party companies that were made by Braveheart from 2002 until the summer of 2015 (the 'Portfolio Investments').
-There are investments into a total of 14 different companies within the Portfolio Investments as at 31 March 2021.
-Therefore, at the end of the period under review there were investments into a total of 19 companies.
+There are investments into a total of 13 different companies within the Portfolio Investments as at 31 March 2022.
+Sentinel Medical Limited is held in the accounts at £33, the original cost of Braveheart's shareholding holding.
+This investment has been moved out of Strategic Investments and into Portfolio Investments, until the business reaches a point where it is determined to have significant value.
+Therefore, at the end of the period under review there were investments into a total of 18 companies.
 We will continue to manage the Portfolio Investments with a view to seeking exits wherever possible.